ickyfeet/nextcloudblock/README.md

 * -s Nextcloud Server IP *required*
 * -o File path and name to dump the ip addresses into
 * -b IP address to unban
+* -v View the list of banned IP addresses

 Usage: